Emergya/ubuntu_16.04-drupal/README.md

 You will wonder, yet another drupal docker container?

 And our answer is 'yes', a container for developers.
-We craft it with love listening to our drupal developers suggestions; since they are the ones who use them everyday.
+We craft it with love listening to our drupal developers suggestions; since they are the ones who use it everyday.

 This container is not intended for production, but it could.

 ## So, what's this about?

-This a drupal-able docker container based on the latest Ubuntu LTS release (Long Time Support, ubuntu-16.04) that pretends to be developer friendly and make easy the task of starting a local, containerized development.
+This a drupal-able docker container based on the latest Ubuntu LTS release (Long Time Support, ubuntu-16.04) that pretends to be developer friendly and makes easy the task of starting a local, containerized development.

 You are supposed to run any of the supported drupal versions just by: